-His book, What It Means to Write: Creativity and Metaphor, will be published in 2019 by McGill-Queens University Press.
+My book, What It Means to Write: Creativity and Metaphor, is published by McGill-Queen’s University Press (2019).

-His fiction has been published in The New Quarterly, Hart House Review, and Puritan.
-He won Second Prize in the 2017 Toronto Star Short Story Contest, selected from 1200 submissions—you can read the story here.
-He also writes non-fiction, like this piece about travelling light.
+I won Second Prize in the 2017 Toronto Star Short Story Contest, selected from 1200 submissions—you can read the story here.
+My fiction has also been published in The New Quarterly, Hart House Review, and Puritan.
+Sometimes I write non-fiction, like this piece about travelling light.

-He has worked or studied in Sierra Leone, Uganda, Bosnia, Cuba, Argentina, and Chile.
-He lives in Toronto.
+I’ve worked or studied in Sierra Leone, Uganda, Bosnia, Cuba, Argentina, and Chile.